sdiehl/wiwinwlh/tutorial.md

-Merkle trees are a type of authenticated data structure that consits of a sequence of data that is divided into an even number of partitions which are incrementally hashed in a binary tree, with each level of the tree hashing to produce the hash the next next level until the root of the tree is reached.
+Merkle trees are a type of authenticated data structure that consits of a sequence of data that is divided into an even number of partitions which are incrementally hashed in a binary tree, with each level of the tree hashing to produce the hash of the next level until the root of the tree is reached.
 The root hash is called the *Merkle root* and uniquely identifies the data included under it.
 Any change to the leaves, or any reorordering of the nodes will produce a different hash.